Ikarus (Hungarian company): Legal disputes

+Another reorganization (from 2018)

+The company was reorganized in 2018, and before 2021 the company produced 170 diesel buses.

+The Ikarus 120e was presented at the Greentech 2021 sustainability trade show, the first purely electric bus designed and manufactured in Hungary with European type approval.
+Two important elements of the model come from China: the battery (manufactured by CATL) and the drive system (the work of the large corporation CRRC).
+However, the bus is entirely Hungarian in design: both the exterior and interior design are the work of Hungarian specialists, the assembly of the body and the installation of the drive system also take place in Székesfehérvár, and the mechanical engineering and electronics are also Hungarian.
+It was made in both a solo and an articulated version.
+The factory in Székesfehérvár employs many old professionals, some of whom even worked at the old Ikarus.
+The engineers have also developed a charging system integrated with an energy storage, which can be charged either from a solar panel or a wind farm, but also from the electrical network, thus ensuring that vehicles can be charged with high performance even with a relatively lower power network.
+In addition to the domestic market, the buses were also sold abroad.

 Subsidiaries

 Ikarus EAG (1967/1989–2007)

 This part of Ikarus' history starts in 1967, when the company decided to establish a smaller plant, where the unique or small numbered models could be developed and produced.
 It became the Ikarus Egyedi Gyáregység (Ikarus Unique Plant).
 Many models for the Scandinavian countries were constructed here.

 Buses by VöV and STLF-regulations

 In 1971, the company decided to try itself on the West German market, where the very strict Verband Öffentlicher Verkehrsbetriebe-, or VöV-regulations, were in work.
 These regulations demanded a certain look and construction of the vehicles, which resulted in very similar, almost doppelganger like buses from the various companies.
 The Hungarian company developed and exported the Ikarus 190, while the competition produced models like the Mercedes-Benz O305, MAN SL200 or the Magirus-Deutz SH110.
 The Ikarus' model proved to be prominent, which resulted in several orders from German operators, and a total of 256 units' export until 1977.

 Later on, from 1976, Sweden also started to be curious about the Ikarus models, so they ordered a small number of them, with major modifications to fit the VöV-regulations' Swedish counterparts, the STLF-, or Svenskkollektivtrafik-regulations.
 The new model was designated as Ikarus 194 and on the customer's request was built on Swedish chassis (like Volvo and Scania), instead of using a unibody construction.
 The first series was followed by a number of others up until 1987 and even resulted in the development of an articulated version, the Ikarus 196.